 When asking for Feedback (First-Party) via email or Unique URL, deciding what type of feedback to collect is an important step.
-While a 5-star scale may work for some, we offer a variety of other options for surveying your customers' experience.
+While a 5-star scale may work for some, we offer two different options for surveying your customers' experience.

-You have four Feedback type pages to choose from:
+You have two Feedback type pages to choose from:

 - Net Promoter Score (NPS)